vyasakanksha/robot-ludo/README.md

 ## Attempt 1 - The Naive Bot

-I started with naive bot which considered the following:
+I started with naive bot which considered the following features:
 1. The number of pieces which were back home
 2. The number of pieces out of the pen
 3. The number of pieces on safe squares

 And gave them respective weights.
 This agent beat the simple random agent 90% of the team.
 The whole game now is to optimize these weights.
 Can reinforcement learning help us with that?

-The `model.py` file has been modified to add `simple_player4` and `simple_payer5`, which basically do the same thing.
+The `model.py` file has been modified to add `simple_player4` and `simple_payer5`, both do the same thing.
 I was playing them against each other to experiment with the weights for each feature.
 The final agent function can be found in `akanksha_ludo.py`.

 ### Core idea behind Reinforcement Learning
 Modeled as a Markov Decision Process the value function attempts to maximizes the return by maximizing the commutative reward at the end of the game (final state)